ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 .. _javascriptapi:

-Javascript API
+JavaScript API
 ==============

-The JW Player for Flash supports a flexible javascript API.
+The JW Player for Flash supports a flexible JavaScript API.
 It is possible to read the config/playlist variables of the player, send events to the player (e.g. to pause or load a new video) and listen (and respond) to player events.
 A small initialization routine is needed to connect your apps to the player.

 Initialization
 --------------

-Please note that the player will **NOT** be available the instant your HTML page is loaded and the first javascript is executed.
+Please note that the player will **NOT** be available the instant your HTML page is loaded and the first JavaScript is executed.
 The SWF file (90k) has to be loaded and instantiated first!
-You can catch this issue by defining a simple global javascript function.
+You can catch this issue by defining a simple global JavaScript function.
 By default, it is called *playerReady()* and every player that's successfully instantiated will call it.

 .. code-block:: html

    var player;
-   function playerReady(*object*) {
+   function playerReady(object) {
      alert('the player is ready');
      player = document.getElementById(object.id);
    };

-The *object* the player send to the function contain the following variables:
+The *object* the player sends to the function contains the following properties:

 .. describe:: id